mayankgoel2005/COL216-Assignment-2/README.md

 # Known Issues in Implementation
 - No issues were detected in the pipeline diagrams (as tested on the provided program list)
 - Branches and jumps are working perfectly.
 We varied register values and got branch taken/not taken as expected.
-- However, we did not test the actual operations extensively due to the instructions provided in the mail.
-So even though trivial operations work as expected, issues might arise if thorough testing is done.
+- Basic operations work as tested on the provided programs.
+Thorough testing has not been done due to the instructions in the mail so the level of accuracy cannot be guaranteed.
+- Negative indexing is not allowed in C++ vectors so stack pointer does not grow down by default (addi sp,sp,-16).
+This can be avoided by setting REG[2] to a large value initially.

 # Sources Consulted